|Year||1953 FISA ‘test’ regatta (8o 2nd)|

 She then won a scholarship to the Lady Eleanor Holles School in Hampton, Middlesex.
 Although rowing wasn’t an option there at the time, LEH, as it is now known in the rowing community, was nevertheless an important source of internationals rowers, as Frances Bigg (third from the left in the photo at the top of the page), who went on to row for England/GB three times, was in the year above her.

-“At school I was a failure at all games involving a ball,” Judith recalls [an experience memory common to many successful rowers –Ed.].
-Like many successful rowers, “I lacked hand-eye co-ordination probably and regularly got C minus on my report.
+“At school I was a failure at all games involving a ball,” Judith recalls.
+Like many successful rowers, “I lacked hand-eye co-ordination probably and regularly got C minus on my report for PE.
 My lowest point was in the upper sixth form when I didn’t make the second netball team.
 There were only 16 of us in the year!”

 “When I went to University College, London to study maths and physics, I looked for a ‘no ball’ sport and found rowing,” she continues.
 “We went down to the UL boathouse at Chiswick every Wednesday afternoon and Saturday morning.
 We first practised on land on a machine, and then graduated to a boat – a four to start with.
 I can remember lifting the boat above our heads to take it down to the water.
 I must have had potential as I graduated to a clinker-built eight and rowed at number seven.
 We were coached by men who rode along side us on a bicycle and shouted through a megaphone.”